compas-dev/compas/docs/devguide.rst

 Type hints should be added to stub files at the public API level of the main packages (see :ref:`code_structure`).
-This allows the type hints to be written using Python 3 style annotations while mainting compatibility with Python 2.7 for Rhino/GH.
+This allows the type hints to be written using Python 3 style annotations while maintaining compatibility with Python 2.7 for Rhino/GH.

 For example, the type hints for ``compas.datastructures`` should be defined in ``compas.datastructures.__init__.pyi``.